Conditioned place preference: Primed induced reinstatement

-Primed induced reinstatement is a test in CPP whereby the unconditioned stimulus is given to the animal after the association between the UCS and CS has been extinguished.
-Administration of the UCS primes the association with the CS (place compartment) and stimulates the reacquisition of the place preference.
+Primed-induced Reinstatement is a test in CPP whereby the unconditioned stimulus is given to the animal after the association between the UCS and CS has been extinguished.
+The administration of the UCS primes the association with the CS (place compartment) and stimulates the reacquisition of the place preference.
 Drugs of abuse such as cocaine and heroin have a particularly strong ability to be reinstated through priming, which is known as drug-primed reinstatement.
-Drug primed reinstatement is thought to renew the incentive value of the place compartment because of the motivational effects of the drug.
+Drug-primed reinstatement is thought to renew the incentive value of the place compartment because of the motivational effects of the drug.
 Drug-primed reinstatement has been tested in CPP primarily with psychostimulants and opiates.
 Reinstatement with drug primes depends on the dose of the drug that is given to the animal.
 Small administrations of the drug-prime will generally not produce reinstatement whereas higher doses will.
-One area of the brain that is linked to reinstatement of place preference through drug priming is the lateral habenula Drug-primed reinstatement of cocaine has shown to also be reinstated by administration of similar psychostimulants including methamphetamine and methylphenidate All three of these psychostimulants increase the amount of dopamine in the nucleus accumbens by blocking reuptake of dopamine, which is presumed to mediate the drugs rewarding effects.
+One area of the brain that is linked to reinstatement of place preference through drug priming is the lateral habenula Drug-primed reinstatement of cocaine has shown to also be reinstated by administration of similar psychostimulants including methamphetamine and methylphenidate All three of these psychostimulants increase the amount of dopamine in the nucleus accumbens by blocking reuptake of dopamine, which is presumed to mediate the drug's rewarding effects.
 This is also the case with morphine.
-Administration of morphine, heroin and cocaine induce reinstatement or morphine induced CPP.
+Administration of morphine, heroin, and cocaine induce reinstatement or morphine-induced CPP.